schooldataservices/gcp_iota/README.md

      - Upload the downloaded file to the GCS bucket.
      - Load the data from the GCS bucket into a BigQuery table.
      - Execute a SQL query on the BigQuery table for data analysis.
+     - Refer to log file created for more in depth step by step of the process.

 4. **Customization**:
    - Modify the `Create` class attributes to fit your specific data pipeline requirements.